Journal article

 Pulmonary arteriovenous malformation causing massive haemoptysis and complicated by coronary air embolism

-ANAESTHESIA AND INTENSIVE CARE | AUSTRALIAN SOC ANAESTHETISTS | Published : 2006
+Anaesthesia and Intensive Care | AUSTRALIAN SOC ANAESTHETISTS | Published : 2006

 Abstract

 We report the case of a 20-year-old man with possible Osler-Rendu-Weber syndrome (hereditary haemorrhagic telangiectasia) who developed an episode of massive haemoptysis from a bleeding pulmonary arteriovenous malformation in the left lower lobe of his lung.
 During the acute haemorrhage, he also appeared to suffer a coronary air embolism, possibly due to introduction of air into the bleeding arteriovenous malformation during intermittent positive pressure ventilation through the endotracheal tube.
-His electrocardiogram showed extensive ST elevation (>2 mm) in the inferolateral leads associated with raised troponin I and creatine kinase levels.
+His electrocardiogram showed extensive ST elevation (> 2 mm) in the inferolateral leads associated with raised troponin I and creatine kinase levels.
 These changes resolved within thirty minutes.
-Th..
+T..

 View full abstract